Child benefit, family allowance in Germany in 2023, 2022: amount and types of benefits for children and parents

 § Child benefit or child support: Kindergeld (Bundeskindergeldgesetz, BKGG)

 The main child benefit in Germany is called Kindergeld.
 It is calculated for each child living in the family and is paid to one of the parents or another guardian on a monthly basis until the child reaches the age of 18.
 The allowance is paid by the family fund (Familienkasse).
 If the child lives separately, s/he receives the child benefit to their bank account.
-The amount of this allowance depends on the number of children living in the family.
 The child allowance can be paid after the age of 18, but up to the age of 25, if the children in this period receive their first education or receive a second education and work less than 20 hours a week, or have the status of unemployed at the labour exchange.
 There are also a number of other conditions for receiving child allowance after the age of 18.
 For children with disabilities, child benefits can be paid even after they turn 25 years old.
 The table below shows the child benefits amount, depending on the number of children, and the chart shows the change in this amount over the recent years.

 |Number of children in the family||Amount of monthly allowance per 1 child, in euros||Amount of monthly allowance per 1 child, in US dollars *|

-As can be seen from this table, the minimum amount of child benefits in Germany is 204 euros or 237.76 USD.
-The more children the parents have, the greater the amount of the allowance paid to the child.
+As can be seen from this table, the minimum amount of child benefits in Germany is 250 euros or 269.50 USD.

 Chart 1.
 Change in the amount of child benefit per 1 child